Jadranovo: History

-The favourable climate of Jadranovo has already attracted early settlers.
-The oldest finds at the archaeological ruins of Lokvišće date back to the Stone Age (6500 BC - 4000 BC).
+The favorable climate of Jadranovo attracted early settlers, with earliest traces of settlements in the area dating back to 6500 BC - 4000 BC.

-In the Bay of Lokvišće, there were found a large number of broken amphorae.
-This indicates that Lokvišće was a small port with warehouses for the production and storage of wine and olive oil.
+The archeological site at the Bay of Lokvišće includes ruins of walls that were in use from Antiquity until the 17th century.
+A large number of broken amphorae dating from the 3rd century BC to the 1st century BC were also found in the area.
+This indicates that Lokvišće was likely a small port with warehouses for the production and storage of wine and olive oil.

 In the 8th and 9th Century this area was populated by Croats, from the northern region of Dalmatia.
-The site of today’s Jadranovo was named St. James (Sveti Jakov) on a map of Iacoppa de Giroldisa in the year 1426.
+The site of today's Jadranovo was named St. James (Sveti Jakov) on a map of Iacoppa de Giroldisa in the year 1426.
+In the Middle Ages, Jadranovo was a coastal estate and port of the castle of Drivenik municipality.

-On June 14, 1952 the name Sv.
+On June 14, 1952, the name Sv.
 Jakov – Šiljevica was abolished.
 In a referendum in 1954 the new name Jadranovo was chosen (other proposed names were: Ribarevo, Lovorovo, Zidarevo, Radenovo).
 The inhabitants were continued to be referred to as Jakovari even after the name change to Jadranovo.

+The last two days of November 2008, the maximum wave height as recorded at nearby Bakar reached a record.
+Little rain fell, but the city was flooded anyway thanks to a strong sirocco wind.
+Firefighters had to pump water from basements and the HEP had to repair broken power lines.
+Some of the Jadranovo's beaches lost all their sand during the storm.

+Governance

+Local

+It is the seat of its own local committee.